-Figure 3.1 is based on the role of each part of the system.
+Figure 4.1 is based on the role of each part of the system.
 The first tier comprises programmes offering the first layer of social protection in old age, and for which past earnings are irrelevant in the calculation of retirement income.
 Such schemes often target some absolute, minimum standard of living in retirement.
 Mandatory earnings-related components (second-tier) contribute to smoothing consumption, and therefore standards of living, between working life and retirement.
 Pensions at a Glance focuses mainly on these mandatory components, although information is also provided on some widespread voluntary, private schemes (third tier).

-Table 3.1 shows the architecture of pension systems in OECD countries based on the rules that determine eligibility and benefit level while categorising mandatory earnings-related pensions as public or private in accordance with national accounts.
+Table 4.1 shows the architecture of pension systems in OECD countries based on the rules that determine eligibility and benefit level while categorising mandatory earnings-related pensions as public or private in accordance with national accounts.
 Panel A describes the latest legislation applying to future retirees while Panel B shows where those rules have changed compared to current retirees.

 Basic pensions can take two different forms: a residence-based benefit or a benefit that is only available to those who contributed during their career.
 The level of the benefit may vary with the number of residence or contribution years but is independent of the earnings level during the career.
-Eight OECD countries have a residence-based basic pension for future retirees while Norway and Sweden are replacing theirs with targeted schemes that involve a means test.
+Seven OECD countries have a residence-based basic pension for future retirees while Norway and Sweden are replacing theirs with targeted schemes that involve a means test.
 Nine OECD countries feature a contribution-based basic pension.

 Eligibility for targeted plans requires meeting some residence criteria.
 In these plans, the value of the benefit depends on income from other sources and possibly also assets.
 Hence, poorer pensioners receive higher benefits than better-off retirees.
 All countries have general safety nets of this type but only those countries are marked in which full-career workers with very low earnings (30% of average) would be entitled.
-This holds for eight OECD countries, both currently and in the future.
+This holds for nine OECD countries, both currently and in the future.

-Minimum pensions can refer to either the minimum of a specific contributory scheme, or to all schemes combined and are currently found in 16 OECD countries, with Chile and Italy phasing this scheme out.
+Minimum pensions can refer to either the minimum of a specific contributory scheme, or to all schemes combined and are currently found in 17 OECD countries, with Chile and Italy phasing this scheme out.
 In most countries, the value of entitlements only takes account of pensions rather than testing for other income.
 Minimum pensions either define a minimum for total lifetime entitlements, which may increase in level once the length of the contribution period exceeds certain thresholds, or they are based on minimum pension credits that calculate year-by-year entitlements of low earners based on a higher earnings level.

-Only Ireland and New Zealand in the OECD do not have mandatory second-tier pensions.
+Only Ireland and New Zealand in the OECD do not have second-tier pensions, with the United Kingdom also phasing it out.
 In the other countries, there are four kinds of scheme.

-For future retirees public pay-as-you-go schemes will follow a general defined benefit (DB) format in 20 OECD countries, with pension's dependent on the number of years of contributions, accrual rates and individual pensionable earnings.
-In another eight countries, DB schemes apply to current retirees but they have been closed to new workers (Table 3.1 Panel B).
-Private occupational DB schemes are mandatory or quasi-mandatory in two OECD countries (the Netherlands and Switzerland).
+Public pay-as-you-go schemes will follow defined benefit (DB) rules for future retirees in 17 OECD countries.
+In another 10 countries, they apply to current retirees but have been replaced due to financial sustainability issues.
+Private occupational DB schemes are mandatory or quasimandatory in three OECD countries (Iceland, the Netherlands and Switzerland).
+Retirement income depends on the number of years of contributions, accrual rates and individual pensionable earnings.

-There are points schemes in five OECD countries: French occupational plans managed by social partners under pubic supervision and the Estonian, German, Lithuanian and the Slovak public schemes.
+There are points schemes in five OECD countries: French occupational plans managed by social partners under pubic supervision and the Estonian, German, Lithuanian and Slovak public schemes.
 Workers earn pension points based on their earnings.
 At retirement, the sum of pension points is multiplied by a pension-point value to convert them into a regular pension payment.